cirving13/haskell-blog/EITHER/EITHER.md

 f (Right "Hello")
 => "Hello"
 ```
-In this case, we have an either with Int and String, and takes its arguments (ignores it) and returns a String that's called Number--otherwise we return a value in that constructor.
+In this case, we have an either with Int and String, and takes in an argument (ignores it) and returns a String that's called Number--otherwise we return a value in that constructor.
 If we apply it to Left 1 we get "Number", and if we apply it to Right "Hello", we get "Hello".
 Next, let's look at partitionEithers.

 ```
 partitionEither :: [Either a b] -> ([a],[b])